AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

     **Maximum suggestions**: Enter the maximum number of suggestions the authors can get while authoring the content.
 For example, if this number is 5, the author can view five or fewer smart suggestions.

-    **Files and folders**: Select the files or folders from which the smart suggestions should be shown.
-For consistency of content, it's recommended that no two entries in the list have common files between them.
+    **Files and folders**: Select the files or folders from which the smart suggestions should be shown. *For consistency of content, it's recommended that no two entries in the list have common files between them*.
 Once you select the files and folders, they are listed.

 1. Click **Save**.